edburns/blog-jekyll/_posts/2026-02-13-javaland-2026-picks.md

 [Program link](https://meine.doag.org/events/javaland/2026/agenda/#agendaId.6834)

 eb: Panel sessions always depend on the quality of the panelists, and the panelists for this session are not listed.
 However, I know [Ixchel](https://ixchelruiz.com) and she has a great network and attracts talent.
-With her at the helm, this is sure to be copelling.
+With her at the helm, this is sure to be compelling.

 ### Wednesday, 11 March 2026